stolksdorf/pico-conf/readme.md

 *Anti-features*
 - No mutation of existing configs (just overwriting)
 - Can not remove configs once added
-- Doe snot read in from the file system.
+- Does not read in from the file system.
 You must provide the JS objects.